 We’ve had a ton of requests to start including 10 inch subwoofers in our reviews.
 We have done a few.
-We feel we have left out some of the best 10 inch car subwoofers and brands, and well, we would like to redeem that.
+We feel we have left out some of the best 10 inch subwoofers and brands, and well and we would like to redeem that.

-Thanks to their compact size and simple installation process, 10 inch subs can be used in a wide variety of applications and vehicles with a tight-space dilemma.
+Thanks to their compact size and simple installation process, 10 inch subs can be used in a wide variety of applications and vehicles with a limited amount of space to work with.

 These subwoofers offer a decent bass response and clarity.
 They also deliver a bit more extra bass when compared to 8-inch subwoofers.
 These subs are best suited to drivers who mostly listen to a lot of rock, country and non-heavy bass tunes.

-The most important thing about the following car subwoofers that we are going to review is that you must power them with a powerful amplifier in order to take full advantage of them.
+The most important thing about the following car subwoofers that we are going to review is that you must power them with an amplifier in order to take full advantage of them.

 Infinity makes a great, well-rounded collection of audio equipment, including subwoofers, speakers , and amplifiers.
 Infinity is an American company that has been specializing in all sorts of audio equipment since 1968.

 They have mastered the art of providing high quality products that are built to last.